Timespans

 The IANA Time Zone database mainly supports regional/city timezones

-) instead of abbreviations (example: CEST
+(example: Europe/Berlin, America/Los_Angeles) instead of abbreviations (example: CEST, PST, PDT).

-It supports some abbreviations like CET
+It supports some abbreviations like CET, MET and PST8PDT

-) shouldn't be used, and only exist for backwards compatibility.
+but these (not including UTC) shouldn't be used, and only exist for backwards compatibility.

 Time of Day